A planned worming strategy to optimise flock health and performance

 Then, come April, the main flock, as well as the landlord’s flock, starts lambing outside.
 These go onto a lower input system and the lamb crop is finished on turnips from August through to the last ones going in March.
 Ewes are overwintered on fodder beet.

-Starting this year, the flock will be part of the AHDB Challenge Sheep Project allowing Mr Hawke to access FEC Pak, which means that FEC testing can be done on the farm itself, with samples taken every two to three weeks.
+Starting this year, the flock will be part of the AHDB Challenge Sheep Project allowing him to access FEC Pak, which means that FEC testing can be done on the farm itself, with samples taken every two to three weeks.
 Results are generally available within a few hours of the test being taken and are emailed straight back to the farm.

-“As graziers, every sheep and lamb on the farm has to pay its way; we do not receive any subsidies,” says Mr Hawke.
+"As graziers, every sheep and lamb on the farm has to pay its way; we do not receive any subsidies,” says Rob.
 ‘Keeping the flock in top condition is important to us – and results show that Zolvix clearly reduces worm burden.
-We believe its use is essential for the flock’s health, welfare and performance.”
+We believe its use is essential for the flock’s health, welfare and performance."

 Act now, find out more about how you can incorporate Zolvix for your mid-late season break dose